Best Cat Insurance in Canada in 2025

 Desjardins Pet Insurance does not cover pre-existing conditions.
 Additionally it does not provide coverage for flea control, pet food, including prescription diet and therapeutic nutrition if any.
 At the same time, it doesn't cover spaying or neutering, euthanasia (unless it is due to a recommendation associated with an insured incident or illness).

-PetsPlusUs Pet Insurance, wide range of treatments and conditions covered
+PetsPlusUs Pet Insurance: Wide range of treatments and conditions covered

-PetsPlusUs caters to diverse needs by offering three comprehensive plans and the option to add wellness benefits through the Flex Care policy.
-They also offer the convenience of direct payment to the veterinarian for expensive cases, simplifying the claims process.
+PetsPlusUs caters to diverse needs by offering two comprehensive plans and the option to add wellness benefits through the Flex Care policy.
+The accident and illness plan offers coverage options of $7,500 or $15,000, while the accident insurance plan provides coverage of $5,000, offering enhanced value compared to similar plans in the market.

 An advantageous feature of PetsPlusUs plans is the absence of special waiting periods, ensuring prompt coverage for your cats.
+They also offer the convenience of direct payment to the veterinarian for expensive cases, simplifying the claims process.

 Reimbursement options are flexible as well.
 For the accident and illness plan, pet owners can choose reimbursement rates of 70%, 80%, or 90% of the veterinary bill, including taxes.
 The accident insurance plan has a fixed reimbursement rate of 80%.